 2) There’s no point in aiming for anything less.

-At this point one young woman put her hand up and asked: her treatment plan involved reducing her calorie intake at a particular BMI level; did I mean she shouldn’t do this?
+At this point one young woman put up her hand and asked: her treatment plan involved reducing her calorie intake at a particular BMI level; did I mean she shouldn’t do this?

-What I quite possibly should have said is: “well, that’s a question for your medical team, and I can’t really comment on the specifics of your individual case.
+What I quite possibly should have said is: “Well, that’s a question for your medical team, and I can’t really comment on the specifics of your individual case.
 You could raise this question with them, but given I’m not a medical professional, I shouldn’t advise.”

 I didn’t say that.

-What I said was: “no, you probably shouldn’t.
+What I said was (more or less): “No, you probably shouldn’t.
 I don’t want to interfere with your treatment, but there are strong reasons against imposing dietary restriction on yourself at a predetermined point.
 I’m speaking from my own experience, and from all the research I’ve done on the science of physiology and diet, as well as from a lot of anecdotal evidence from readers of my blog, and from all these perspectives deciding in advance on a point where you're going to reduce your intake seems likely to be counterproductive.
 And who knows, by the time you get to the point where your current plan is to reduce your intake, maybe you won’t even want to any more.”

 Afterwards I asked the staff member who’d introduced me whether what I’d said had been problematic.
 She said it was OK, and that if any issue came up, they would simply say that everyone is entitled to their opinion, but I’m not a professional, and her treatment is being directed by those who are.

-I found my mind kept turning back to the initial exchange as the day wore on and I made my way home.
+I found my mind kept turning back to that initial exchange as the day wore on and I made my way home.
 On the one hand I felt I’d been a bit irresponsible in expressing an opinion on an inpatient’s treatment plan.
 On the other hand, I still felt that doing anything else would have been a cop-out, and would have betrayed the whole spirit of the talk.
 As a mini dilemma, it raises some interesting questions about eating and, more broadly, about responsibility and authority.

 The obvious objection is: well, this only seems a problem because you’re assuming the reduction will happen before the point where it should.
 You’re assuming that the person being treated will still be hungry for as much as she is being given, and that less will therefore be too little.
 But if the time has been judged right, that won’t be the case: the current amount will be too much, and it will feel right and good to reduce it slightly to ‘maintenance’ levels.

 That’s true.
 But the crucial point is that the moment where just right becomes too much cannot be predicted with complete confidence.
 Probably not even a ballpark figure can.
 When I got slightly anxious about my weight creeping up towards and then beyond the ‘healthy’ BMI range, my therapist, wonderful as she was in all other respects, didn’t say ‘stick with it, you’re still hungry all the time, carry on doing what you’re doing until you’re not’.
 She advised me to replace whole milk with semi-skimmed, and to stop eating so many puddings.
-I did as she suggested, and it felt wrong, and I went back to what I’d been doing before, until eventually I realized the hunger had gone.
+I did as she suggested, and it felt wrong, and I went back to what I’d been doing before, until eventually I realised the hunger had gone.

 There was no chance to talk any of these things through: by the time the session was over, it was their lunchtime.
 When I first replied to the question, though, what was my primary responsibility to the group?
 What principles should I have let guide my reply?